Charles Amable Lenoir Biography | Oil Paintings

 10-22-1860 Chatellaillon, FRA – 8-1-1926 Fouras, FRABack to Artist IndexView Artists Paintings

-His awards did not stop with the Prix de Rome; works shown at the Salons also won prizes, and he received a third-class medal in 1892 for Le Grenier a Vingt Ans (The Garret at twenty years) and a second-class medal in 1896 for La Mort de Sappho (The Death of Sappho).
-In 1900, he won a bronze medal at the world's fair in Paris for Le Calme (The Calm), a painting of his new wife, Eugénie Lucchesi.
+His honors did not end with the Prix de Rome, his works that appeared at the Salons likewise won prizes, in 1892 a third-class medal for The Garret at Twenty Years (Le Grenier a Vingt Ans), in 1896 a second-class medal for The Death of Sappho (La Mort de Sappho), and in 1900, a bronze medal at the Paris World's Fair in for The Calm (Le Calme), a painting of his new twenty one year old wife, Eugénie Lucchesi.

 In tribute to his lasting appeal, Charles-Amable Lenoir was appointed a Chevalier de la Légion d'Honneur in 1903.
 The influence of Bouguereau is unmistakable, and they remained lifelong friends, he painted Bouguereau wife, the artist Elizabeth Jane Gardner.

 Art Movement: Realism, Academic Art

 Artists Influencing Charles-Amable Lenoir: William-Adolphe Bouguereau, Tony Robert-Fleury

 Artist's Biography compiled by Albert L. Mansour at The World's Artist.